Node.js on VIP

 "start": "frontity serve --port $PORT"

 Stateless, immutable, and multi-container

-All applications on VIP must be able to run across multiple containers and processes at the same time.
+All applications on VIP must be able to run across multiple containers and processes simultaneously.
 This means that each deployment of a Node.js application must be stateless and immutable.
-The file system in the container is read-only and an application must not rely on absolute paths.
-If any data is stored in memory it will be lost on deployment or when containers are added or removed.
+The file system in the container is read-only, and an application must not rely on absolute paths.
+If any data is stored in memory, it will be lost on deployment or when containers are added or removed.

 Data can be persisted elsewhere (e.g., in a WordPress application via the REST API or GraphQL).
-If a cache data is needed for later reuse, Redis can be deployed alongside the Node.js application.
+If cache data is needed for later reuse, Redis can be deployed alongside the Node.js application.

 No process monitors

-For production deployment, an application does not need any process monitors (like nodemon or PM2) to handle restarts.
+For production deployment, an application does not need process monitors (like nodemon or PM2) to handle restarts.
 This is handled automatically.

-For security and performance reasons, there are some paths that have special behavior across all applications hosted on VIP, even Node.js applications:
+For security and performance reasons, some paths have special behavior across all applications hosted on VIP, even Node.js applications:

 VIP recommends avoiding the use of these paths on Node.js sites.
 If one of these paths is needed to proxy or redirect a request matching a WordPress site, it should be rewritten.
 For example, redirect